 Mitral valve regurgitation (also called mitral insufficiency or incompetence) occurs when the valve doesn't close as tightly as it should and some of the blood spills backward into the atrium.
-As a result, your heart is less efficient and you may suffer from fatigue and shortness of breath.
+As a result, your heart is less efficient and you may suffer from mitral valve regurgitation symptoms, including fatigue and shortness of breath.

-Many people over age 55 have some degree of valve regurgitation.
+Many people older than 55 have some degree of valve regurgitation.
 In most cases, it's picked up only by an echocardiogram rather than by the doctor's stethoscope.
 For mild cases, treatment may not be necessary.
 More severe cases may lead to heart failure or serious arrhythmias, and may require surgery to repair or replace the valve.

-The most important preventive measure you can take is to keep your blood pressure in a healthy range, ideally less than 120/80.
+The most important preventive measure you can take to treat your mitral valve regurgitation symptoms is to keep your blood pressure in a healthy range, ideally less than 120/80.
 The higher the systolic pressure—that is, the first number in blood pressure readings—the more blood that can leak backward into the atrium.

-However, if one of these natural approaches doesn't work, you may need to take a pharmaceutical blood pressure medication prescribed by your doctor.
+However, if one of these natural treatments for mitral valve regurgitation symptoms doesn't work, you may need to take a pharmaceutical blood pressure medication prescribed by your doctor.